k-essence and tachyons in brane-worlds: k-essence in brane-world model

 The scale factor and potential for the three sets of extended tachyon fields are given by Eqs. (\ref{adet}) and (\ref{Vphi}) with $\gamma_{0}=\phi^{2r}_{0t}$, $\gamma_{0}=-\phi^{2r}_{0ph}$, $\gamma_{0}=\phi^{2r}_{0c}$ and ${\al}_{0}=(1-\phi^{2r}_{0t})^{-1/2}$, ${\al}_{0}=(1+\phi^{2r}_{0ph})^{-1/2}$, ${\al}_{0}=-(\phi^{2r}_{0c}-1)^{-1/2}$ respectively.

 The ordinary and complementary tachyons lead to expanding scenarios.
 However, the former has a final accelerated expansion for $\phi^{2r}_{0t}<2/3$.
 On the other hand, a universe dominated by a phantom tachyon field ends in a final big rip at $\tau_s=0$ or $\tau_s=-4/\la$ where the scale factor blows up as $a\propto \tau^{-1/3\phi^{2r}_{0ph}}$ and the potential diverges as $V\propto \phi^{-1}_{ph}$.
 Also, we comment that the ordinary tachyon field as well as the complementary one satisfy the weak energy condition, namely $\ro\geq0$ and $\ro+p\geq0$, and the null energy condition, that is $\ro+p\geq0$.
-However, as it was expected the phantom tachyon field violates both conditions.
-Further, late accelerated phase with tachyon fields was examined in \cite{LateTachyonAcc} and scaling solution in modified gravity sourced by tachyons were found in \cite{ScalingTachyonBrane}.
+However, as one would expect the phantom tachyon field violates both conditions.
+Further, late accelerated phase with tachyon fields was examined in \cite{LateTachyonAcc} and scaling solutions in modified gravity sourced by tachyons were found in \cite{ScalingTachyonBrane}.

 An interesting possibility arises for the extended tachyon matter localized on the brane.
-Taking into account that the modified Friedmann equation are quadratic in the local energy density, we considerer a possible tachyon field with negative energy density.
+Taking into account that the modified Friedmann equation are quadratic in the local energy density, we consider a possible tachyon field with negative energy density.
 In order to do so, we change the sign of the kinetic function in Eqs. (\ref{to})-(\ref{ft}) keeping the potential positive definite $V>0$.
 Note that the barotropic index preserves its sign under the change $F\to -F$.

 A universe filled with these extended tachyons evolves between two singularities having a finite time span $t_{ts}=4/\la|\gamma_{0}|$.
 The scale factor has a maximum $a=a_e$ for ordinary and complementary tachyons, ending in a big crunch or has a minimum $a=a_e$ where the phantom tachyon bounces before it blows up in a big rip.
 A universe filled with complementary tachyon collapses faster than the one with ordinary tachyon while the potential has a global minimun at $a=a_e$ or a global maximum at $a_e$ for an universe filled with phantom tachyon.